microsoft/language-server-protocol/indexFormat/specification.md

 { id: 17, type: "edge", label: "next", outV: 16, inV: 13 }
 ```

-In addition to this moniker schemes starting with `$` are reserved and shouldn't be used by a LSIF tool.
+In addition to this moniker schemes starting with `$` are reserved and shouldn't be used by an LSIF tool.

 ## Result ranges